pachyderm/docs/content/staging/hcv/proxy.md

 weight: 14
 ---

+## Values

+The following section contains a series of tabs for commonly used configurations for this section of your values.yml Helm chart.

 ```s

 # The proxy is a service to handle all Pachyderm traffic (S3, Console, OIDC, Dex, GRPC) on a single